theblazehen/react-ag-ui/README.md

 This will start a development server and watch for changes in the `demo/` directory.

 The demo application allows you to test the chat components in a local environment.
+Features include:

+- **Agent URL Configuration**: Specify the backend agent URL (defaults to `http://localhost:8000/agent/run`)
-You can specify the agent URL and load existing chat threads by providing a thread ID.
+- **Thread Management**: Load existing chat threads by providing a thread ID, or create new threads
+- **Load History Toggle**: Use the "Load History" checkbox to control whether history is automatically loaded when a thread ID is provided
+- **Theme Switching**: Toggle between light and dark themes
+- **Multiple Chat Windows**: Open multiple chat sessions simultaneously

+**Usage:**
+1. Enter your agent URL in the first input field
+2. To load an existing thread: Enter the thread ID, check "Load History" if you want to load the conversation history, then click "Load Thread"
+3. To start a new conversation: Click "New Thread"